AadityaKandel/App-Regulator/README.md

 > However, you can see the code which I designed for the executable version which I've commented on this script.

-> Thank You.
-Any issues later on will be fixed once discovered.
+# UPDATE V3

+> I've solved some issues and added an extra feature

+> Now, the profile you save will be encrypted everytime, leading to more security

+> If the file is modified in some way, it won't be accepted